Skip to main content

 On a first visit, the braised pork belly with pu'er tea is the dish to anchor your order around.
 La Liste's notes on the restaurant describe earthy depth and dark soy notes — the tea adds a bitterness that cuts through the fat in a way that straight red-braised versions do not.
 It is the clearest expression of what makes this kitchen's approach to classic Shanghainese cooking worth the trip.

 On a second visit, if the season is right, the hairy crab preparations are the reason to return.
-La Liste describes the hairy crab roe and crabmeat options as loaded with flavour , these are seasonal dishes tied to autumn, so timing matters.
+La Liste describes the hairy crab roe and crabmeat options as loaded with flavour, these are seasonal dishes tied to autumn, so timing matters.
 Hairy crab season in Shanghai runs roughly October through December; booking during this window gives you access to preparations that are not available year-round.
 If you are planning a visit with crab in mind, that is the scheduling constraint to work around.

 A third visit is where the wine list becomes relevant.
-YongFoo Elite carries a curated wine program that La Liste specifically calls out , unusual for a Shanghainese restaurant at this positioning.
-Pairing wine with braised and soy-forward Shanghainese dishes is a different experience from a Cantonese or French meal, and the list here is built to handle it.
+YongFoo Elite carries a curated wine program that La Liste specifically calls out, unusual for a Shanghainese restaurant at this positioning.
+Pairing wine with braised and soy-forward Shanghainese dishes is a different experience from a Cantonese or French meal, the list here is built to handle it.
 Worth exploring if you have already covered the core dishes.

 For broader context on where to eat in the city, see our full Shanghai restaurants guide.
-If you are comparing traditional Shanghainese cooking across this restaurant's peer group, Fu 1088, Fu 1039, and Fu 1015 are the obvious Shanghai comparisons , all three operate in the same heritage-villa format and Shanghainese cuisine territory.
+If you are comparing traditional Shanghainese cooking across this restaurant's peer group, Fu 1088, Fu 1039, and Fu 1015 are the obvious Shanghai comparisons, all three operate in the same heritage-villa format and Shanghainese cuisine territory.
 Lao Zheng Xing and Cheng Long Hang (Huangpu) are the go-to options if you want a less formal take on traditional Shanghainese.

 If you are travelling beyond Shanghai and want to benchmark Shanghainese cooking more broadly, Liu Yuan Pavilion in Hong Kong and Shanghai Cuisine in Beijing are the reference points in their respective cities.
 For other fine Chinese dining in the region, Xin Rong Ji in Beijing, Ru Yuan in Hangzhou, Chef Tam's Seasons in Macau, Imperial Treasure Fine Chinese Cuisine in Guangzhou, Xin Rong Ji in Chengdu, and Dai Yuet Heen in Nanjing cover the broader range of serious Chinese cooking in mainland China and the wider region.